alteixeira20/open-resume/README.md

 ![Resume Parser Demo](https://i.ibb.co/JvSVwNk/resume-parser-demo-optimize.gif)

 You can learn more about the resume parser algorithm in the ["Resume Parser Algorithm Deep Dive" section](https://open-resume.com/resume-parser).

+### Local ATS Score

+This fork introduces a deterministic ATS scoring pipeline that runs completely offline.
+It reuses the original parsing stages, then grades the resulting data across four dimensions (0–100 total):

+1. **Parsing reliability (40 pts)** – Verifies whether critical fields were correctly extracted by the parser: name, email, phone, location, public links, education entries, and work experiences.
+Partial data yields partial credit, with issue messages for missing or ambiguous values.
+2. **Structure (20 pts)** – Checks single-column layout heuristics, heading detection, bullet consistency, and document length.
+Suspected multi-column layouts or tables are penalized.
+3. **Keywords vs. job description (30 pts, optional)** – If a job description is supplied, the score measures overlap between contract-critical tech keywords, impact verbs, and environment/tools phrases using stemming and contextual text search.
+Missing matches are reported per category.
+4. **Readability (10 pts)** – Rewards quantifiable accomplishments, plain URLs, and robust punctuation while flagging run-together words and a lack of metrics.

+When no job description is provided, the score rescales the other three categories to 100 so results remain comparable.
+The return payload always includes a breakdown plus a de-duplicated issues list (e.g., `"Education details incomplete"`, `"Likely multi-column layout"`).

+The scoring engine is exposed in three ways:

+- **Parser Playground** – Upload a PDF on `/resume-parser`; immediately see the score card, breakdown, and improvement tips alongside the structured parse.
+- **API endpoint** – `POST /api/ats-score` with `textItems` (and optional `lines`, `sections`, `resume`, `jobDescription`).
+It returns `{ score, breakdown, issues }`.
+- **CLI utility** – Run `npm run ats-score -- --file resume.pdf [--job job.txt] [--json]` to analyze local PDFs from the terminal.

+`textItems` should match the shape returned by `readPdf`.
+Passing precomputed `lines`, `sections`, or `resume` objects avoids recomputing them.
+All computation remains local—no external services or network calls.

 ## 📚 Tech Stack